 - Provide gentle motion or change your baby's position

-- Try a baby swing if you have one
+- Try an age-appropriate baby swing, rocker or bouncer if you have one

-- Take your baby for a walk in an infant carrier or stroller
+- Take your baby for a walk outside in an infant carrier or stroller

 - Some babies like to go for a car ride.
 Be sure your baby is safely secured in an infant car seat

-Sometimes these things work and sometimes they will not work at all.
+Sometimes these suggestions work and sometimes they don't.
 It is worth trying these suggestions but try not to blame yourself or get frustrated with your baby if they do not work.
-Remember that The Period of PURPLE Crying® is a normal stage that will come to an end.
+Remember that the Period of PURPLE Crying® is a normal stage that will come to an end.

 What else can you do if comforting your baby doesn't stop them from crying?

-If it’s too frustrating, it is ok to walk away.
-Put your baby in a safe place, and take a few minutes to calm yourself.
+If it's too frustrating, it is OK to walk away.
+Put your baby in a safe place, likea crib, and take a few minutes to calm yourself.
 Relax by doing self-comforting activities such as reading, having a cup of tea, or taking a shower, then go back and check on your baby.

 Find someone to help you.
 Call a friend or relative you can trust.
-It is important to get away from your baby if you think you might lose control but it is just as important to be sure that your baby will be safe while you are gone.
-Remember that it’s okay to ask for help.
+It is important to distance yourself from your baby if you think you might lose control.
+It is just as important to be sure that your baby will be safe while you are gone.
+Remember that it's okay to ask for help.
 Remind caregivers that crying is normal.
 The following people may be able to help:

 - Family and friends